KCMac89/Encryption_Trainer/README.md

 ## Usage

-After installing the program, you can use the GUI to navigate to the relevant sections.
+After installing the program, either use  the created shortcuts or find the **.exe** file to run it. you can use the GUI to navigate to the relevant sections.
 This program has the following sections:

 1. File Encryption